ijkilchenko/ZhangShasha/README.md

 TODO
 ====

-1. [LOW] Why doesn't the workspace.xml file get ignored by git?
-2. [HIGH] Generalize the Node class.
+1. [MED] Generalize the Node class.
 Use Java generics.
-3. [HIGH] Write a better README file.
+2. [MED] Write a better README file.
-4. [HIGH] There might be bugs associated with cost of relabel.
+3. [HIGH] There might be bugs associated with cost of relabel.
+4. [LOW] I have traverse(), index(), and l() methods which all traverse the tree making ArrayList variables which are later used.
+Consider making just one method which traverses the tree making all ArrayList variables at once.